-Most employees do not define career goals by traditional notions of advancement.
+Most employees do not define their employee career development by traditional notions of advancement.

 That’s good news for employers facing workforce reductions and shifting priorities.

 When individual employees define what career success means to them, they’re better positioned to increase satisfaction and performance in their current jobs or make the lateral moves required by organizational redeployment of talent.

 Our research indicates nearly half of all employees are looking for interesting or meaningful work in their next career move.
 And there’s plenty of work to be done to drive your bottom line.
-When career development processes address career in the context of organizational priorities, everyone wins.
+When employee career development initiatives address career in the context of organizational priorities, everyone wins.

 They don’t need to have all the answers or be ready to hand over their own job.

 How We Can Help

 We work with you where you are – whether you are beginning to focus on employee career development, have a vast array of career resources for employees to access or are somewhere in between.

 Our experienced consultants will determine a custom strategy and choose from a range of processes and tools for: